Itchy palm superstitions vary by culture, with right palm itching often meaning money coming in and left palm itching meaning money going out.

-Medical causes include contact dermatitis, eczema, psoriasis, fungal infections, and nerve conditions
+Medical causes of itchy palms include contact dermatitis, eczema, psoriasis, fungal infections, and nerve conditions.

-Persistent itching lasting more than two weeks or accompanied by rash, swelling, or pain warrants medical evaluation
+Persistent itching lasting more than two weeks, or itching accompanied by a rash, swelling, or pain, warrants medical evaluation.

-Distinguishing between superstition and medical reality requires examining accompanying symptoms and duration
+Distinguishing between superstition and a medical cause requires examining accompanying symptoms and how long the itch lasts.

 Across different cultures, itchy palms carry various meanings, from financial windfalls to unexpected visitors.
 However, medical science reveals that palm itching often signals treatable skin conditions or underlying health issues.
 Doctronic's AI-powered consultations can help you distinguish between harmless superstition and symptoms requiring professional attention.